skellis46/finger-pointing-moon/case-for-support.md

 ### Which research methods?

 The research methods described below are designed to realise the project objectives.
 The objectives, in turn, respond directly to the three wide-angle research problems -- _limits_, _proxies_ and _hyper-specificity_ -- which underpin the project's aim to address practice-research's fundamental epistemic question: What is known or understood differently as a consequence of practice-research methods?
 The following research methods are organised under the three overarching problems they address.

+**Is the practice in AHRC contributing to that discourse (around the body/AM/etc) or solely in service of PaR?** See for example <art practice and artistic research.md> in slip box.
+I have a feeling the AM is serving two masters.
+More importantly, what do I want it to do?
+Frayling's in, for and through useful here?

 1. _Limits:_